Transport

 The Opal card

 The Opal card is a smartcard used to pay for public transport in Greater Sydney.
 It can be used on trains as far as Bathurst, Bomaderry (Greater Wollongong) and Dungog and Scone (Greater Newcastle,) as well as buses, ferries, light rail, and metro train lines throughout Greater Sydney.
 View the public transport Opal Network map.
-You can purchase or top-up your Opal card from machines at train stations, most newsagents and convenience stores, or you can purchase and top-up online.
-You can also buy single-use Opal tickets, in an emergency.
+You can purchase or top-up your Opal card from machines at train stations, at most newsagents and convenience stores, or online.
+You can also buy single-use Opal tickets.

 Can I get a concession Opal card?